Alaric’s research

 |

-In the first decade of the century, my work focused on the relationship between health, healing, and supernatural beings in traditional belief-systems of medieval and early modern north-west Europe.
+In the decade to about 2010, my work focused on the relationship between health, healing, and supernatural beings in traditional belief-systems of medieval and early modern north-west Europe.
 This included my Ph.D. thesis and a book on elves.
 I also published several articles on multilingualism and language-contact in medieval Britain and Scandinavia.

 From around 2020 I've begun doing comparative research looking further south and east, which is likely to shape my work during this decade.
 I've been slowly learning Arabic and Hebrew, and in particular comparing riddles in these languages with riddles that have attracted a lot more research in Latin, Old English, and Old Norse.
 Whether or how I'll ever be able to fit Finnish into this project too, I don't know, but I miss it, so maybe I'll find a way...
 I began publishing research in this area in 2021.